ITatJCU/iot-dataflow-graph-server/README.md

 The server provides a way to control dataflow between a series of networked, single-purpose embedded devices.
 Each device acts as either a source or a sink, providing sensor data or a feedback mechanism, respectively.
 Dataflow between devices is dictated by a dataflow graph, created visually using the web frontend.

 The server requires [nodejs](https://nodejs.org/) to run, and the web-based client requires a modern, standards-compliant web browser.
+(Note: node 4.x is fine)

 To install the server's dependencies, navigate to the `server` directory and execute: